ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - long cast
       - 1min cooldown
       - 100 mana cost
-      - epic
+      - flawless
       - 5sec cast time
     - Info:
       - Creates a 2×2 wide beam that lingers for 2sec.
-      - Deals 3DMG and 2M-DMG every 0.25sec to anything within the beam.
+      - Deals 3DMG and 3M-DMG every 0.25sec to anything within the beam.
       - Beam has a range of 50 blocks.
     - *"I absolve you of your sins."*